andrecastropaiva/AI_OrderBot/README.md

-# AIOrderBot: Automated Ordering Service
+# AI OrderBot: Automated Ordering Service

 OrderBot is an automated service designed to collect orders for a Burger restaurant.
 It is built using the OpenAI GPT-3.5 language model and provides a conversational interface to interact with customers.
 This repository contains the code for OrderBot and allows you to set up your own automated ordering system.